 - After you state that you do not consent to the search, ask the police if you are free to go.
 “Officer, am I free to go, Sir?”

 - If things escalate and the Officer detains you, always remember to ask for a lawyer.
 Say, “I will remain silent and I would like to speak to a lawyer.”

-In a nutshell, if you aren’t doing anything wrong or suspicious, you will need to give your consent for the police to search your car or U-Haul.
-You worked hard to fill up your truck in exactly the right order.
-There’s no need to let the police officer go through your things just because he asked.
+In a nutshell, if you aren’t doing anything wrong or suspicious, you need to give consent for the police to search your car or U-Haul.
+You worked hard to pack your truck in exactly the right order.
+There’s no need to let the police officer go through your belongings just because he or she asked.
 You have rights.
-Protect them and your precariously balanced bookcase, chair, bicycle, and lamp.
+Protect your rights and your precariously balanced bookcase, chair, bicycle, and lamp.
 Just say “I do not consent to the search of my U-Haul.
 Thank you.”
 It never hurts to be polite.